CodeModeYT/Homeserver---Scripts/readme.md

-# Homeserver Automations
+# Homeserver Tips
-These are a few scripts I use to automate my home server in a certain way.
+Here I want to share my automations, experience and problems when setting up a home server with you.